12 days in Altamura, Italy - July 23 - August 3 2018

-For the first time The School of Restoration Arts at Willowbank is partnering with Messors Ventures Inc. for an authentic cultural experience in southern Italy.
-The shared goals of both organisations in integrating theory and practice in sustainable preservation work are realised in the cultural landscape of Altamura.
-Messors organisation work with the local community to offer select workshops that deal with art restoration, heritage conservation and culinary history in southern Italy and are now extending their reach into other areas within Europe.
+For the second year The School of Restoration Arts at Willowbank is partnering with Messors for an authentic cultural experience in southern Italy.
+The shared goals of both organisations in integrating theory and practice in sustainable preservation work are realised in the cultural landscape of Altamura, in the southern Puglia region of Italy.
+Messors organisation works with the local community to offer select workshops that focuses on art and cultural heritage restoration & conservation and immersed culinary practices & food history in southern Italy.

 Willowbank and Messors share an understanding and acknowledgement of the interconnectedness between people and place, and that the creative continuity of cultural tradition is what sustains heritage.
 Messors’ Fornello Sustainable Preservation Project encompasses these goals and Willowbank are proud to support its evolution.

-- Make typical cheeses of Puglia and make Pecorino Mozzarella, Burrata, Scamorza, Ricotta
+- Make typical cheeses of Puglia -Pecorino, Mozzarella, & Ricotta

 - Walk to pasture with the shepherd and his flock and make a traditional shepherds lunch in the field to share together

-- Visit the Unesco World Heritage Site of Sassi di Matera for a walking tour and art exhibition of writer and artist Carlo Levi who wrote the book Christ Stopped at Eboli
+- Visit the Unesco World Heritage Site of Sassi di Matera for a walking tour and art exhibition of writer and artist Carlo Levi who wrote the book Christ Stopped at Eboli, dinner out in Matera

-- Visit the town of Altamura, famous for its bread, for a architectural tour of the historic centre and hands on bread/focaccia making
+- Visit the town of Altamura, famous for its bread, for a architectural tour of the historic centre and lunch at traditional Osteria

-- Visit to the archeological sites of Botromagno and Metapontum
+- Visit to the archeological site of Botromagno

-Does not include: airfare, personal health and travel insurance or personal expenses
+- Does not include: airfare, personal health and travel insurance, and personal expenses.

 For any inquiries or for further information email firstname.lastname@example.org